Standards, Data Models and Ontologies

 Ontologies and reference resources for classifying diseases, annotating phenotypes, and curating the clinical significance of genomic variants.

-• ADO (Alzheimer’s Disease Ontology) covers biomarkers, staging, and genetics relevant to Alzheimer’s cohort data annotation.
+• ADO (Alzheimer’s Disease Ontology) covers biomarkers, staging, and genetics for Alzheimer’s cohort data annotation.

-• ERN Vocabularies are the ERN-RND and ERN-EpiCARE patient registry terminologies, combining ORDO, HPO, and OMOP CDM.
+• ERN Vocabularies (European Reference Network Vocabularies) are the ERN-RND and ERN-EpiCARE patient registry terminologies.

-• HPO (Human Phenotype Ontology) provides over 18,000 phenotypic abnormality terms (as of 2024) and is the primary vocabulary for rare disease genomics.
+• HPO (Human Phenotype Ontology) is the primary vocabulary for phenotypic abnormalities in rare disease genomics.

 • MONDO (Monarch Disease Ontology) harmonises ICD-10, OMIM, and ORDO into a single disease hierarchy.

-• NBO (Neurobehavior Ontology) describes behavioural phenotypes in both humans and model organisms.
+• NBO (Neurobehavior Ontology) describes behavioural phenotypes in humans and model organisms.

-• OMIM (Online Mendelian Inheritance in Man) is a curated compendium of gene-disease relationships, identified by MIM numbers.
+• OMIM (Online Mendelian Inheritance in Man) is a curated compendium of gene-disease relationships.

 • ORDO (Orphanet Rare Disease Ontology) is the European standard classification for rare neurological diseases.